Copyright and Licensing

-- The preferred mode of submission is as MS Word (.doc, docx) by email attachment to: email@example.com
+- The preferred mode of submission is as MS Word (.doc or .docx) by e-mail attachment to email@example.com

-- It is suggested that figures, tables and formulae should be displayed with features of your software package (e.g. MS Word tools).
+- It is suggested that figures, tables, and formulas should be displayed with features of your software package (e.g., MS Word tools).

 - Footnotes should be kept to a minimum and indicated by consecutive superscript numbers.